-- Obtain from the TCS the current altitude and azimuth of the telescope (if required for flexure correction). - Obtain from the TCS sufficient information (e.g. pointing direction, rotator angle, plate scale, etc.) to derive a mapping of each science detector pixel into (RA, Dec), and hence be able to store World Coordinate information along with the data. - Obtain FITS header information (e.g. airmass at start, moon phase, angular distance from the moon) at the start of an observation (EXPSTART). - Obtain FITS header information (e.g. airmass at end, average airmass, average seeing, guide and LOWFS star. quality measured during observation) at the end of an observation (EXPEND).
-This header information should flag whether there have been any periods of open loop active optics correction during the observation due to poor LOWFS star. quality.
+- Obtain from the TCS the current altitude and azimuth of the telescope (if required for flexure correction). - Obtain from the TCS sufficient information (e.g. pointing direction, rotator angle, plate scale, etc.) to derive a mapping of each science detector pixel into (RA, Dec), and hence be able to store World Coordinate information along with the data. - Obtain FITS header information (e.g. airmass at start, moon phase, angular distance from the moon) at the start of an observation (EXPSTART). - Obtain FITS header information (e.g. airmass at end, average airmass, average seeing, guide and LOWFS star. quality measured during observation) at the end of an observation

-&lt;sup>4 (X,Y) coordinates in the focal plane are specified in instrument coordinates in millimetres, as described in the "Software Functional Specification", [AD2].
+4 (X,Y) coordinates in the focal plane are specified in instrument coordinates in millimetres, as described in the "Software Functional Specification", [AD2].
 The X axis points towards the central axis of filter wheel.

 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 12 January 2004
+Date: 12 March 2004

-Issue: 1.2
+Issue: 1.4

-Page: Page 24 of 58
+Page: Page 24 of 60

 Author: Steven Beard